 Nobody really knows.
 Leptigen's website is silent about who makes or sells the product.
 To contact the company, you have to leave a name, phone number or e-mail.
 The website reveals nothing about whether a pharmaceutical company manufactured the product, and does not say where the company is located.

 Leptigen's ingredients include two central agents, Meratrim and ChromeMate.
 Supposedly, Meratrim contains fruit and flower extracts.
 The first, sphaeranthus indicus, is used in Ayurvedic medicine to treat epilepsy, mental illness and diabetes.
 There is not a lot of information about the flower extract being a weight loss product.
 The second ingredient garcinia mangostana is also known as mangosteen.
 Mangosteen is traditionally used to treat mental illness and tuberculosis.
 The information claims the two work together to aid weight loss.

-The product’s ingredients also include green tea extract and caffeine.
-Interestingly, there have been reports that green tea extract does not help with weight loss.
-The company claims that caffeine stimulates the metabolism, but too much caffeine makes one feel lousy and nervous, and can eventually lead to an emotional crash.
+The product's ingredients also include green tea extract and caffeine.
+Green tea extract may be okay, but the company claims that caffeine stimulates the metabolism; it can, but too much caffeine makes one feel lousy and nervous, and can eventually lead to an emotional crash.